This object wraps the predictions returned by a learner of class LearnerRegr, i.e.

 the predicted response and standard error.

-Additionally, probability distributions implemented in package distr6
+Additionally, probability distributions implemented in package distr6 are supported.

 See also